-Ieva Jusionyte (Ph.D., EMT-P) is a legal anthropologist and a certified emergency medical responder.
+Ieva Jusionyte is an award-winning author and legal anthropologist.
 She is the Watson Family University Associate Professor of International Security and Anthropology at Brown University.
 Born and raised in Lithuania, Jusionyte earned her B.A. degree in political science from Vilnius University and her M.A. and Ph.D. degrees in anthropology from Brandeis University, in Massachusetts.
 Before coming to Brown, she was John L. Loeb Associate Professor of the Social Sciences at Harvard University.

 Jusionyte studies borders, law, and violence, and is the author of three books, including multiple-award winning Threshold: Emergency Responders on the U.S.-Mexico Border (2018), which received the 2019 Victor Turner Prize In Ethnographic Writing and the 2020 SAW Book Prize.
 Her new book, Exit Wounds: How America’s Guns Fuel Violence Across the Border, came out in April 2024.